Seesaw-7/stuff/README.md

 ### 21 Merge Two Sorted Lists

-- initialize with the desired node, but only return node.next
+- initialize a linked list with Node(), but only return node.next, this would ease initialization of the first node and ease looping

+### 138 Copy List with Random Pointer

+- interweaving the new linked list with the old linked list, thus keeping the same sequence.
+Later, leave out the old linked list.

+- use hashtable to take down the mapping from the old nodes to new nodes

 ## Graphs